 If you are a leader of a nonprofit or ministry, your personal brand matters.
-Some of you may not even realize that you have a personal brand, but if you are connected in any way to the organization you serve.
+You may not even realize that you have a personal brand, but you do if you have a leadership row in the organization you serve.

 People connect with people.
 Your personal brand should infuse your personality, your personal passion, and the purpose of the organization that you lead.

 If you have never established your own brand, now is the time.
 Today, people are looking to your brand to humanize itself and relate in a way that it likely hasn't before.
 So, where do you start?

 We interviewed Laura Bull, author, and personal brand expert.
 She worked at Sony Music Entertainment for ten years and helped develop and market personal brands such as Carrie Underwood, Brad Paisley, and Johnny Cash (quite the resumé, huh?).
 She used her years of experience to now help organizational leaders understand the power of their own personal brand.

 We talked to her all about how nonprofit and ministry leaders can benefit from a strong personal brand, along with some great advice as you work to sharpen one.